-The Queens Civic Congress, representing 99 civic associations throughout the Borough of Queens, wishes to protest the planned new V train routing and the re-routing of the F and G trains.
-We would like to document our rationale and offer a suggestion that would meet the rigid premises outlined below.
+The Queens Civic Congress, representing 99 civic associations throughout the Borough of Queens, protests the contiued intransigence of NYC Transit in re-routing of the F and G trains as parts of its plans to for the new V train routing.
+We documented our rationale and offered sound alternatives in letters, presentations and meetings.

-Basic Mass Transportation Premises of the Queens Civic Congress:
+We stand firm that the MTA adopt these Basic Mass Transportation Premises of the Queens Civic Congress:

-- \A plan to improve service to one community should not result in the diminishment of services to another community. - \A new train line should enhance, but not curtail services to existing train lines. - \A plan should encourage people to use mass transit and not create obstacles that would instead encourage existing riders to take their cars.
-G TRAIN: We Recommend MTA Rescind Court Square Termination Plan.
+- A plan to improve service to one community should not result in the diminishment of services to another community. - A new train line should enhance, but not curtail services to existing train lines. - ♦A plan should encourage people to use mass transit and not create obstacles that would instead encourage existing riders to take their cars.
+The MTA must rescind Court Square Termination Plan for the G Train.
+People Movers do not alleviate the harshness of this severe service setback..

-We are happy to hear that you are rethinking the original plan to eliminate the current G train route between Court Square and Forest Hills.
-The G train, which serves northern Brooklyn and central Queens, has seen a 33% increase in ridership in recent years.
-The plan to terminate the G train at Court Square will add travel time for riders and thus encourage them to abandon the line in favor of autos.
+The G train, which serves northern Brooklyn and central Queens, experienced a 33% increase in ridership.
+The plan to terminate the G train at Court Square adds travel time for riders and thus encourages them to abandon the line in favor of autos.
 A further inconvenience to riders making the connection to the E and F trains at Court Square requires climbing a full set of stairs, walking a city block underground and descending another set of stairs.
 During rush hour, the overcrowding of the platforms by these transfers will become very dangerous.